docker/docs/content/scout/policy/_index.md

 - [High-profile vulnerabilities](#high-profile-vulnerabilities)
 - [Supply chain attestations](#supply-chain-attestations)

-These policies are turned on by default for Scout-enabled repositories.
+These policies are enabled by default for Scout-enabled repositories.
 There's currently no way to turn off or configure these policies.

 ### Fixable critical and high vulnerabilities

-This policy requires that your artifacts aren't exposed to known vulnerabilities with a critical or high severity, and where there's a fix version available.
+The **Fixable critical and high vulnerabilities** policy requires that your artifacts aren't exposed to known vulnerabilities with a critical or high severity, and where there's a fix version available.
 Essentially, this means that there's an easy fix that you can deploy for images that fail this policy: upgrade the vulnerable package to a version containing a fix for the vulnerability.

 This policy only flags vulnerabilities that were published more than 30 days ago, with the rationale that newly discovered vulnerabilities